lovell/media-type/README.md

 ## Performance

-Benchmark tests to parse common `Content-Type` headers using this package and alternatives.
+Benchmark tests to measure latency (lower is better) and throughput (higher is better) when parsing common `Content-Type` headers using this package and similar alternatives.

 ```
 $ node -v